ohbknights/IDS6938-SimulationTechniques/Homework3/Readmeohbhw3.md

 Cylinder corridor (that is, it is a rectangle bc. this agent moves in 2D, not 3D) is found by calculating the formula of the straight line between agent's location, GPos, and its goal, goal.
 A radius of length "radius" is added to both sides in x and y direction (this results in the actual radius, the hypotenus, to be a little bigger than the radius specified) of the straight line to define the corridor.
 Then for each obstacle we check if any area of the corridor is within the obstacle's footprint described by its radius.
 I check in both x and y direction along the direction of travel.
 This is conducted by using the x and y position of the obstacle's center and compare to x and y values around that location, using the equation for a circle:

-(x-x_a)^2 + (y-y_a)^2 = (r_O)^2, where x_a, y_a and r_a are obstacle x and  y locations, and radius, respectively.
+(x-x_o)^2 + (y-y_o)^2 = (r_o)^2, where x_o, y_o and r_o are obstacle x and y locations, and radius, respectively.

-This check is  If obstacle is within corridor, I decrease or increase the angel thetad, respectively.
-Right now, this angle correction is set to + M_PI/2 if obstacle is in y direction, or -M_PI/2 if in x direction which should be large enough for the one obstacle in consideration.
+If obstacle is within corridor, I decrease or increase the angel thetad, respectively.
+Right now, this angle correction is set to +M_PI/2.
+Alternatively, it could be  +M_PI/2 if obstacle is in y direction, and -M_PI/2 if in x direction which should be large enough for the one obstacle in consideration.
 But this factor may be calculated based on the locations of all obstacles within the existing or future corridoes.

 Status: Used obstacle no 1 as it is locaed at the first time "Avoid" behavior is selected and found it to be within the agent's corridor.
 In order to test the algorithm I had to play around a little by going back and forth between different behaviors in order to "hit" a setting where an obstacle was located in the agent's path.
 As the agent approached the obstacle, it made a right 90 degree correction and avoided the obstacle.
 I am aware that this is not the ideal way to check the correctness of this algorithm.
 Hopefully, I can get to the next step as described in the following paragraph.

-The idea is to expand this algorithm in a double "for loop" that runs through all the obstacles for all agents.
+Now as I know this algorithm works, the idea is to implement it in a double "for loop" that runs through all the obstacles for all agents.
 If time allows, I will implment this part as well.
 The principles will be the same, just making sure all agents' corridors are checked for all obstacles, and desired angle thetad is adjunsted to avoid collision.